 Arriving as it did in 2006, Heroes was a series that was both of its time and somewhat ahead of it.
 Superheroes were in the process of starting to proliferate in a more overt way into the pop cultural landscape, and while the decade so far had given audiences the initial batch of X-Men films, Sam Raimi’s first two Spider-Man films, Wesley Snipes as Blade and the first of Christopher Nolan’s Batman trilogy, we were still two years away from the debut of Iron Man and with it the Marvel Cinematic Universe and the phenomenal success of The Dark Knight which are seen as the point when the genre and Hollywood’s adaptations of myriad comic book properties would become less of a sub-genre and more of a fully fledged genre in its own right.

-The series is one that while not based on any particular comic book, is awash in references to the medium and revels in a narrative that plays around in storylines that had been helped concocted by comic book writer and future head of Marvel Television Jeph Loeb (who was coming off a writing stint on Smallville at this point) and the art work of Tim Sale which was part and parcel of the series’ world.
+The series is one that while not based on any particular comic book, is awash in references to the medium and revels in a narrative that plays around in storylines that featured contributions from comic book writer and future head of Marvel Television Jeph Loeb (who was coming off a writing stint on Smallville at this point) and the art work of Tim Sale which was part and parcel of the series’ world.
 Even that combination indicated a clear willingness of the series to acknowledge the comic book world what with Sale and Loeb having collaborated on Batman story The Long Halloween.

 Essentially Heroes was a superhero series that was fuelling its themes and ideas through being inspired by the works of Loeb, Sale, Alan Moore, and Frank Miller but was doing so in the prism of a network television drama.
 While Smallville was still on the air at this stage, both the teen Superman prequel and Heroes were airing during the early period of live action comic book adaptations making a move towards being a genre in itself, and was also doing so a good few years before the onslaught of the Arrowverse on Smallville’s network The CW and its never ending roster of shows, Netflix’s Marvel universe (which Loeb would have a hand in as executive producer), as well as successful adaptations of other genre subversions such as The Boys and The Umbrella Academy.